Our navy dining room is officially open for business! And it only took 16 months after move in day!

 Get The Entry Look:

 In conclusion, my biggest takeaway is don’t start without a plan.
-A design plan and a visual moodboard – not even a fancy one, have you seen mine?? – will be your biggest deciding factor in whether your end result is what you envisioned.
+A design plan and a visual moodboard – not even a fancy one – will be your biggest deciding factor in whether your end result is what you envisioned.

 Shop The Dining Room: